bodsch/ansible-registry-ui/README.md

 Verify TLS certificate when using https.

 Docker registry credentials.
 They need to have a full access to the registry.
 If token authentication service is enabled, it will be auto-discovered and those credentials will be used to obtain access tokens.
-When the registry_password_file entry is used, the password can be passed as a docker secret and read from file.
-This overides the registry_password entry.
+When the `password_file` entry is used, the password can be passed as a docker secret and read from file.
+This overides the `password` entry.

 ```yaml
 registry_ui_registry: